MildaBar/Discord-Bot-REST-API/README.md

 - **POST /messages**

   - Send a congratulatory message to a user on Discord.
-  - **NOTE:** Include the message details in the request body in JSON format with username, sprintCode, and channelId
+  - **NOTE:** Include the message data in the request body in JSON format with username, sprintCode, and channelId
   - **Example:**
     ```json
     {